Rev Racing: History

 In 2013, NASCAR Toyota Series driver and Mexico native Daniel Suárez joined the team, running both the Toyota Series in Mexico and the K&N East Series for Rev Racing.
-Suarez won at Columbus Motor Speedway, and finished 3rd in points with nine top 10s.
+Suarez won at Columbus Motor Speedway, and finished third in points with nine top-tens.
 He moved to the NASCAR Mexico Series – now the NASCAR Toyota Series – in 2010, driving for Telcel Racing; despite running only a partial season, he won the series' Rookie of the Year title.
 Ryan Gifford won his first race, the Blue Ox 100, on April 27 at Richmond International Raceway.
 Gifford started 11th and worked his way to the front, beating Brandon Gdovic and Cole Custer on a late-race restart.
-Gifford would finish 11th in points with four top 5s and six top 10s.
+Gifford would finish 11th in points with four top-fives and six top-tens.